Here's how your plants will look on arrival. All plants are dormant with no leaves or foliage.

 White Violet - Viola blanda

 The white violet, also known as the sweet white violet, comes from the plant family Violaceae.
 It is a perennial wildflower that can grow up to 6 to 12 inches in height and 9 to 12 inches in width.
-The 5 pedals in the flowers are often flexed and are white.
+The five pedals in the flowers are often flexed and are white.
 The lower pedals contain thin purple veins with a yellow pistil.
-These small flowers typically grow during the spring and early summer time, during the months of April, May and June.
-They are typically ½ inches across.
+These small flowers typically grow during the spring and early summer time, during April, May, and June.
+They are generally ½ inches across.
 The leaves on the white violet are a basal and are heart-shaped and often form clusters.
 The leaves can also be rounded, blunted or pointed at the tip.
-The dark green leaves can be 2 ½ inches wide once they mature and can often have hairs scattered across.
+The dark green leaves can be 2 ½ inches full once they mature and can often have hairs scattered across.
 The flower stalks often have a reddish tint to them.
 The white violet also contains hanging fruit, about ¼ inch long.
 These fruits contain small seeds that turn brown when they ripen.
 The white violet enjoys plenty of shade and plenty of sunlight as well.
 It has a light fragrant to it and can create a beautiful spring smell.
-The hardy in zone for this plant is can range from Zone 3 to Zone 8.
+The hardy in the zone for this plant can range from Zone 3 to Zone 8.
 This plant does not suit very well with climate changes.
-The white violet prefers well-drained rich moist soil.
+The white violet prefers well-drained rich, moist soil.
 It is shipped in bare root form.
 The flowers will be sure to attract butterflies.
 The white violet can create a wildflower look to any garden or landscape.
 It can be used as a mass group in shaded areas of rock gardens or bordered fronts.
-It can be planted in a path or in rock garden where many people can view the small unique white flowers.
-If they look close enough, they just might see the violet veins inside of the flower.
+It can be planted in a path or in a rock garden where many people can view the small unique white flowers.
+If they look close enough, they might see the violet veins inside of the flower.

 Scientific Name: Viola tricolor, Heartsease, Johnny-Jump-Up, Love-In-Idleness